By Robert Matje, PE, CPIP, principal, RemTech LLC

 About The Author:

-Robert "Bob" Matje, PE, CPIP, is a principal of RemTech LLC and has held increasing levels of responsibility in several branded and generic pharmaceutical companies including general management of two pharmaceutical manufacturing facilities, and recently serving as the vice president of technical operations with Endo Pharmaceuticals.
-Bob has also lead reliability and maintenance, environmental, health and safety, automation, capital and qualification teams and served as the Serialization Project Management Office (PMO) lead for both Endo and Pfizer.
-This included responsibility for establishing serialization governance, scope development, schedule, and cost.
-Bob is a member of the International Society of Pharmaceutical Engineering (ISPE) and has served two terms on ISPE’s International Board of Directors.
-Bob earned a BS in engineering at Lafayette College and an MS in engineering at Villanova University.
-He is a Registered Professional Engineer in Pennsylvania and was awarded his Certified Pharmaceutical Industry Professional certification in 2012.
+Robert "Bob" Matje, PE, CPIP, is a principal of RemTech LLC.
+He has held increasing levels of responsibility at several branded and generic pharmaceutical companies, including general management of two manufacturing facilities, and recently served as the VP of technical operations with Endo Pharmaceuticals.
+Matje has also led reliability and maintenance, environmental, health and safety, automation, capital, and qualification teams and served as the serialization project management office lead for both Endo and Pfizer.
+Matje is a member of ISPE and has served two terms on ISPE’s International Board of Directors.
+He is a registered professional engineer in Pennsylvania and was awarded his Certified Pharmaceutical Industry Professional certification in 2012.
 You can reach him at email@example.com or connect with him on LinkedIn.